argonne-lcf/dlio_benchmark/docs/source/config.rst

      - performing one checkpointing per certain number of steps specified
    * - model_size
      - 10240
-     - the size of the model in bytes
+     - the size of the model parameters per GPU in bytes
+   * - optimization_groups
+     - []
+     - List of optimization group tensors.
+Use Array notation for yaml.
+   * - num_layers
+     - 1
+     - Number of layers to checkpoint.
+Each layer would be checkpointed separately.
+   * - layer_parameters
+     - []
+     - List of parameters per layer.
+This is used to perform I/O per layer.
+   * - type
+     - rank_zero
+     - Which rank performs this checkpoint.
+All ranks (all_ranks) or Rank 0 (rank_zero).

 .. note::